Bibliome/KBPubMedBERT/README.md

 The downloaded data is processed data and can be fed to models directly.
 It contains graph embeddings of corresponding knowledge bases for the three corpus that we test on.
 We upload KB triplets (source data that we use to calculate graph embeddings) of the three corpus here: https://drive.google.com/file/d/18_pxwTBCcDA2TqVfpzAOl-a_AFtVuRS0/view?usp=share_link

 Refer to https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding for RotatE embedding calculation.
-We follow exactly their instructions to calculate our graph embeddings.
+We follow exactly their instructions to obtain our graph embeddings.

 - Optimal learning rate for each corpus